-It may be necessary for us to exclude the child from an activity and use 'time out' until they are calm enough to return.
+It may be necessary for us to exclude the child from an activity and give the child an opportunity to self-regulate until they are calm enough to return.
 We will also encourage the child to apologies to the child they have bitten and work with them to develop strategies to help them deal with the reasons.
 With regard to our Confidentiality Policy we will not disclosed the name of the biting child to the parent/carer(s) of the bitten child.